aarshsaxena/Data-Structures-in-C/README.md

 # Data Structures in C

-This repositry contains the programs files of Data Structures in C.
+This repositry contains the program files of Data Structures in C.

 ## Authors